skhetarpal/fMRI_Classification_Analysis/README.md

 MM_Final_Project.pdf: Longitudinal study of visual cortex using machine learning.

-ProcessBook.ipynb:  Comparison of the classification performance of various machine learning tools.
+ProcessBookFinal.ipynb:  Comparison of the classification performance of various machine learning tools.

 S.m: High level code for performing classification training and testing.